Carlton House Terrace: Construction

-After Carlton House was demolished the development of its former site was originally intended to be part of a scheme for improving St James's Park.
+After Carlton House was demolished the development of its site was originally intended to be part of a scheme for improving St James's Park.
 For this John Nash proposed three terraces of houses along the north of the park, balanced by three along the south side, overlooking Birdcage Walk.
-None of the three southern terraces and only two of the three northern ones were built, the latter being the west (No.1–9) and east (No. 10–18) sections of Carlton House Terrace.
-These two blocks were designed by Nash and Decimus Burton, with James Pennethorne in charge of the construction.
+None of the three southern terraces and only two of the three northern ones were built - the west (No.1–9) and east (No. 10–18) sections of Carlton House Terrace.
+The terrace formed a southern end of Nash's Via Triumphalis.
+The two blocks which were built were designed by Nash and Decimus Burton, with James Pennethorne in charge of the construction.
 Decimus Burton exclusively designed No. 3 and No. 4.
 Carlton House Terrace.
 These townhouses took the place of Carlton House, and the freehold still belongs to the Crown Estate.
-Nash planned to make contiguous the two blocks with a large domed fountain between them (re-using the old columns of the Carlton House portico), but the idea was vetoed by the King; the present-day Duke of York's Steps took the place of the fountain.
+Nash planned to connect the two blocks with a large domed fountain between them re-using the old columns of the Carlton House portico, but the idea was vetoed by the king; the present-day Duke of York's Steps took the place of the fountain.
 In 1834 the Duke of York's Column was erected at the top of the steps.
 It consists of a granite column designed by Benjamin Wyatt topped with a bronze statue by Richard Westmacott of Frederick, Duke of York.

 The terraces, which are four storeys in height above a basement, were designed in a Neoclassical style, stucco clad, with a Corinthian columned façade overlooking St James's Park, surmounted by an elaborate frieze and pediment.
 At the south side, facing the park, the lower frontage has a series of squat Doric columns, supporting a substantial podium terrace at a level between the street entrances to the north and the ground floor level of the modern Mall.
-The houses are unusual as they are expensive London terraces which have no mews to the rear.
-The reason for this was that Nash wanted the houses to make the best possible use of the view of the park, and also to present an attractive façade to the park.
-The service accommodation was placed underneath the podium and in two storeys of basements (rather than the usual one storey).

-According to the architectural historian Sir John Summerson Nash's designs were inspired by Ange-Jacques Gabriel's buildings in the Place de la Concorde, Paris.
-Summerson's praise of the buildings is muted:
+Simon Bradley and Nikolaus Pevsner wrote that they are perhaps "the greatest terrace houses ever built in Britain".
+The architectural historian John Summerson thought Nash's inspiration were Ange-Jacques Gabriel's buildings in the Place de la Concorde, Paris, although his praise was muted: